soijebor/Election_Analysis/README.md

 # Election_Analysis

-## *Prioject Overview*
+## *Project Overview*

-A Colorado Board of Elections employees has given you the following tasks to complete the election audit of a local congressional election.
+A Colorado Board of Elections employees has given me the following tasks to complete the election audit of a local congressional election.
   1. Calculate the total number of votes cast.
-  2. Get a completes list of candidates who recieved votes
+  2. Get a complete list of candidates who received votes
   3. Calculate the total number of votes each candidate received.
   4. Calculate the percentage of votes each candidate won.
   5. Determine the winner of the election based on popular vote.